logzio/logz-docs/_source/logzio_collections/_data-sources/community-log-shippers/index.md

 ---

 <div class="info-box important">
-  **These projects are not officially supported by Logz.io.** <br />
+  **These projects are not tested or supported by Logz.io.** <br />
   These projects are maintained by third parties and recommended by members of the Logz.io community.
-  Always test and review the code of any third party project.
+  Always test and review the code of any community project.
 </div>